fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 I really need to finish the Eschatonian part, for now it's hard to figure out the order of events in the signs of Day of Judgement and Al Qiyamah itself.

+The main page markdown file is 5000 lines.
+Islam teaches to finish what you started, so I tried to spend on this at least 10 minutes a day.
+Slowly it got into shape, Alhamdulillah. but there are still many bugs left.S

 https://miro.com/app/board/o9J_kqBzhXk=/